nagasella/esa/README.md

     // CACHED part of the apply: executed ONLY when an entity is added to the table bool select(eas::entity e) override
     {
-        // the apply will consider only entities that have a position! return table.has<POSITION>(e);
+        return table.has<POSITION>(e);
     }